asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

 C-->|Defines structure of message payload| D
 ```

-Here is an example of an AsyncAPI specification file that uses the local reference method,
+Here is an example of an AsyncAPI specification file that uses the local reference method:

 ```yaml
 messageId: userSignup